Summer learning loss?

 Such discoveries can change lives, but many people never make them.
 When

-I was a kid, the extended summer break was a chance to indulge my
+I was a child, extended summer breaks were a chance to indulge my

 curiosity about all sorts of things that never made it into the standard